OliverIgnetik/Data-Structures-Algorithms-JS/NonTechnical/non-technical-interview.md

 **GUIDING PRINCIPLES**

-1. Which company do you want to work out?
+1. Which company do you want to work at?
 2. Is there an offer that you feel you are under qualified for
 3. Long term growth potential
 4. Salary and benefits?